arouyan/lakeFS/docs/integrations/python.md

 ---
 layout: default
 title: Python
-description: The lakeFS API is OpenAPI 3.0 compliant, allowing the generation of clients from Python and multiple other languages
+description: The lakeFS API is OpenAPI 3.0-compliant, allowing the generation of clients from Python and multiple other languages.
 parent: Integrations
 nav_order: 30
 has_children: false